 The residence halls provide a range of services and programs designed to support the intellectual, social and personal growth of single student residents.
-All residence halls, for example, offer tutoring services to residents at no cost.
+For example, all first year students are eligible for free tutoring, often within their residence hall.
 Additionally, a variety of academic and social programs are sponsored by residence hall and other university staff.

 For more information about university housing options and/or permission to reside off campus, prospective students may contact: